Watts-Lab/task-mapping/The Fish game.md

 > Players controlled their avatars using the left and right arrow keys to turn and could hold the space bar to accelerate

 ## Materials for alternative versions of the experiment
-The weighting between the noise field and the spotlight were manipulated to generate different task conditions
+The weighting between the noise field and the spotlight were manipulated to generate different task conditions which corresponded to “low” and “medium” noise levels

 # Procedure
 ## Steps